marlens123/ponds_extended/README.md

-# Detection of melt ponds on Arctic sea ice from infrared images using U-Net
+# Detection of Melt Ponds on Arctic Sea Ice from Infrared Images

-Extended code used in my bachelor thesis in Cognitive Science, University of Osnabrück.
-The objective of the thesis was to develop a segmentation tool that partitions TIR images into sea ice, melt pond and ocean classes.
+The objective of this repository is to develop a segmentation tool that partitions TIR images into sea ice, melt pond and ocean classes.
+The current model is a U-net with ResNet34 backbone.

 ---------------------------------------